qasimkhalid/SBEO/Competency Questions.md

     ```

-2. ### Devices and components of the indoor environment-related competency questions:
+2. ### Devices and components of the indoor environment.
     1. What are the fire incident protection devices located at the same floor where a person is located?
     ```
     SELECT DISTINCT ?device ?person